A discrete Benamou-Brenier formulation of Optimal Transport on graphs: Main Results

 for some $\epsilon \in \ker(\Omega)$.
 One can find a right inverse by choosing a spanning tree $\TT$ and considering its \textit{path matrix} $P_{\TT}$, the right inverse then has block structure including $P_{\TT}$.
 This additionally characterises $\ker(\Omega)$ as the cycle space of $\Omega$, see \cite[Theorem 2.13]{bapat2010graphs}.
 In the case that $\GG$ is a tree, $\tilde{\Omega}$ is invertible, and $\tilde{\Omega}^{-1}$ is defined by \eqref{eq:tailpde}.
 For each valid $(P,\epsilon)$ we have a family of solutions for $(v,g)$. \end{rmk}

 \begin{rmk} Suppose we instead have a pair $(v,g)$ on the edges of a graph, we can create a path $f$ on the vertices as follows:

 and for shorthand we denote $f = \int \Omega \cdot(vg)$.
-Conversely, for any path $f(t)$ on the vertices, no matter which $(v,g)$ pair we choose as a solution to \eqref{eq: original} we can reconstruct $f$ by using \eqref{eq: path}. \end{rmk}

-The lack of a unique inverse prevents us from obtaining $g$ in terms of $f$ and $v$ or $v$ in terms of $f$ and $g$.
+By construction, $(f,v,g)$ will satisfy \eqref{eq: original}.
+Conversely, for any path $f(t)$ on the vertices, no matter which $(v,g)$ pair we choose as a solution to \eqref{eq: original} we can reconstruct $f$ by using \eqref{eq: path}. \end{rmk} The lack of a unique inverse of $\Omega$ prevents us from obtaining $g$ in terms of $f$ and $v$ or $v$ in terms of $f$ and $g$.
 However we can use Remark \ref{rmk: sol1}, to limit our search for pairs $(v,g)$ living on the edges of $\GG$. \begin{prop}[Reduced Formulation] We have that

 \end{prop} \begin{proof} By Remark \ref{rmk: sol1}, we have a surjection $(v,g) \mapsto f$ such that $\partial_t f = \Omega \cdot (vg)$, so searching over triples $(f,v,g)$ accounts to searching over $(v,g)$ and inducing a path $f$ via Equation \eqref{eq: path}.
 However we require the constructed $f$ to truly interpolate between $f(0)$ and $f(1)$, which can only happen if